HenBaliti/DialogueApp/README.md

 ## Create Lesson

-In this page you create a lesson in a date your avilable and another user can catch it and you will get a zoom generator url.
+In this page you create a lesson in a date you are avilable and another user can catch it and you will get a zoom generator url.

 ![Choose date](https://github.com/HenBaliti/DialogueApp/blob/master/app/src/main/res/read/date.jpeg)
 ![Lesson Details](https://github.com/HenBaliti/DialogueApp/blob/master/app/src/main/res/read/createlesson.jpeg)